The next deadline is December 1, 2016 for Fall 2017 admission (start September 2017). See updates about Fall 2016 admissions below.

 Minimum Requirements and Selection Criteria for Admission

 Admission to the PhD Program in Media, Culture, and Communication (MCCD) is very competitive.
-In late February, six applicants are admitted and begin the program the following September.
+By mid-February, the top candidates will be contacted for a video interview.
+Following the interviews, six applicants are admitted and begin the program the following September.
 Doctoral students in Media, Culture, and Communication typically receive full fellowship funding for five years.

 Applicants are rarely accepted who score below 160 on the Verbal section of the GRE and 4.5 on the Analytical Writing section.
 That said, no applicant will be admitted nor denied admission solely on the basis of a single score.